-- For pupils with mild to moderate learning difficulties as noted in an educational psychologist report. - No significant in-class differentiation is needed. - They may require access arrangements. - Some may receive scholarships for outstanding performance and cope well with the curriculum. - Learner profiles are created for these pupils and securely shared with their teachers.
+- For pupils with mild to moderate learning difficulties as noted in an educational psychologist report. - No significant in-class adaptions to teaching are likely to be needed. - They may require access arrangements. - Some may receive scholarships for outstanding performance and cope well with the curriculum. - Learner profiles are created for these pupils and securely shared with their teachers.